Joseph Pivato: Biography

 He was born Giuseppe Pivato in Tezze sul Brenta (Stroppari), a town about 40 km north of Venice, Italy.
 His mother was from Udine in the Friuli region east of Venice.
 This Italian origin was to have a profound influence on his whole life and career as a writer, researcher and academic.
 The family emigrated to Toronto, Ontario, Canada, in 1952 where the Catholic nuns changed his name to Joseph.
 He attended St. Michael's College School, an academic high school for boys, where he studied languages and literature.
 He enrolled at York University where he studied with modernist scholar, D.E.S.
 Maxwell, feminist and medievalist, Beryl Rowland, feminist scholar, Johanna H. Stuckey, Canadian writer, Irving Layton, met French poet Hedi Bouraoui and poet-critic, Eli Mandel.
 With D.E.S.
 Maxwell he enrolled in the first course in African Literature (1969).
 In the summers he worked with Italian bricklayers to help pay for his university fees.
 In 1968 he founded and edited the first literary magazine at York, Voodoo Poetry at Vanier College.
 In 1970 he earned a B.A.
 (Combined Honours, English and French) from York and moved to Edmonton to study Comparative Literature at the University of Alberta.
 His 1971 M.A. thesis was on Dante and Baudelaire.
 Writer and academic E.D.
 Blodgett was his advisor for his Ph.D. thesis on hermetic poetry.
 He also met Canadian writers Henry Kreisel and Sheila Watson and began to work on Canadian authors publishing his first critical essay in Canadian Literature (1973, editor George Woodcock) while he was still a graduate student.
 At the end of his doctoral program (1977) he began to work at Athabasca University, a distance education institution modeled after the British Open University.
 At Athabasca he helped to develop the first courses in English literature, Canadian Literature, Comparative Literature and Theory.
 He was founding president of the Association of Italian-Canadian Writers (1986) which advances the work of these ethnic minority authors through critical publications, biennial conferences and book launches.
 At Athabasca Pivato was Chair of the Centre for Language and Literature and developed the first courses in creative writing.
 Between 1997 and 2005 he pioneered Online courses at Athabasca by producing the first webpages for courses in English Literature, Canadian Literature, Comparative Literature and Theory.
 In 2010 he was founding professor of the new M.A. in Literary Studies which is part of the MA-IS program.
 He is married to Alberta psychologist, writer, academic and disabilities advocate Dr. Emma Pivato.
 Their children include (1) Dr. Marcus J. Pivato, Prof. of Economics, Université Paris 1, Pantheon Sorbonne.
 (2) Julian A M. Pivato, Artist and Academic in Toronto and (3) Alexis who has disabilities and lives at home.
 They have 4 grandchildren.
 Emma Pivato's novels include Blind Sight Solution (Chicago: Cozy Cat Press, 2013) The Crooked Knife (2014) Roscoe's Revenge (2014) Jessie Knows (2015) Murder on Highway 2 (2016) Deadly Care (2016) Healthy Bodies Also Die (2019) and Postpartum Dead (2021).
 In 2021 Emma Pivato published And along came Alexis a powerful memoir of life with a severely disabled daughter (Guernica Editions).
+In 2026 Joseph Pivato published Abandoned: Forgotten Stories of Love and War inspired by the lives of his Pivato and Sabucco family members.